CapeArconaTypeFoundry/Cape-Weightor/README.md

 - **Optical corrections** built into the original design (like overshoots, ink traps, or tapered strokes) won't scale properly.
 You'll likely need to clean those up by hand.
 - **Anchor X movement** is a proportional approximation based on the bounding box change, not on the glyph's internal stroke structure.
 Exception: anchors that sit exactly on a path node are snapped back to the exact new position of that node.
 For all other anchors the movement is an estimate.
 Disable **Move Anchors** if the automatic placement is not useful for a particular glyph.
 - **Preserve Outer Width** works by scaling the outline back into its original bounding box.
 This thickens the inside as intended, but stems become slightly thinner than a pure offset and round shapes a touch narrower.
 It cannot produce a true directional offset (outer flanks fixed at full offset thickness) — that needs master interpolation.
 On glyphs built only from components it has no visible effect, since components are not offset in the first place.
 - **Components** are not affected — only paths in the active layer are modified.
+In **Width mode** components *are* scaled horizontally but cannot be stem-compensated, so composite glyphs lose a little weight when condensed.
+- **Width mode** uses one nominal stem value for the whole selection.
+Glyphs whose real stem deviates from the master nominal (round shapes, diagonals, special characters) keep a small residual weight error — see [Per-glyph stem deviation](#per-glyph-stem-deviation-important).
 - The script works with **Glyphs 3.5+** and **Python 3.11** (Glyphs built-in).
 - For very large offset values, results can get messy.
 The slider range of ±10 is intentionally conservative — you can type larger values into the input fields, but use with caution.